-Even to many wrestling fans today, the Golden Era of the 1980s is still the best era in the history of the business.
+Even for many professional wrestling fans today, the Golden Era of the 1980s is still the best era in the history of the business.
 With riveting storytelling, captivating storylines, and larger-than-life characters, the World Wrestling Federation (WWF) and National Wrestling Alliance (NWA) were the most popular promotions.
 In addition to these, the American Wrestling Association (AWA), World Class Championship Wrestling (WCCW), and the Mid-South/Universal Wrestling Federation (UWF) were also competitive promotions that created legendary stars.

 In the 1980s, good guys (babyfaces) and bad guys (heels) were a major influence of how pro wrestling promotions presented the wrestlers.
-During this time, some of the biggest heels were Andre the Giant, “Million Dollar Man” Ted DiBiase, “Ravishing” Rick Rude, The Iron Sheik, Ric Flair (and fellow Four Horsemen members Arn Anderson, Tully Blanchard, and Barry Windham), “Rowdy” Roddy Piper, King Kong Bundy, Big John Studd, and “Mr. Perfect” Curt Hennig, among others, with many of these names being managed by Bobby “The Brain” Heenan.
+During this time, some of the biggest heels were Andre the Giant, “Million Dollar Man” Ted DiBiase, “Ravishing” Rick Rude, The Iron Sheik, “Nature Boy” Ric Flair (and fellow Four Horsemen members Arn Anderson, Tully Blanchard, and Barry Windham), “Rowdy” Roddy Piper, King Kong Bundy, Big John Studd, and “Mr. Perfect” Curt Hennig, among others, with many of these names being managed by Bobby “The Brain” Heenan.

 There is a strong argument that would support the claim that Hulk Hogan is the most popular names in not only WWE history, but all of professional wrestling.
 Capitalizing on the Rock n’ Wrestling craze of the 1980s with MTV, Vince McMahon chose Hogan to be the figurehead of the company.
 This gamble would turn out to be a very successful one, as both WWE and Hogan benefited from this partnership ever since.